 From God’s viewpoint every pastor is an elder and every elder has a pastor’s heart.
 This is an important biblical truth because scripture also recognizes men who are not in “full-time” ministry to be pastors too.
 In fact, any male who satisfies the qualifications of an elder is an elder if recognized by the congregation.
 Once an elder he is always an elder until he disqualifies himself through sin or lack of faithfulness.
 Scripture never refers to a “term of office” for elders.
-Elders stop being elders when they are disqualified (1 Tim.
-5:19-21).
+Elders stop being elders when they are disqualified (1 Timothy 5:19-21).

-List of Responsibilities.
 A pastor’s responsibilities or duties are given in several key passages in the New Testament.
 There is also a previous question and answer that may be helpful.
 What are the responsibilities of elders and/or pastors?
 The chart below provides a summary.

-Most Important Responsibility.
 Some years ago we visited a church to help them in the selection of a new pastor.
 At one point during the weekend, we asked them what they thought was the most important duty of a pastor.
 We gave them a list of possible duties: administration, Christian Education, church discipline, community service, counseling, evangelism, prayer, sermon preparation, social action, teaching/preaching, visitation in the home, weddings/premarital counseling, funerals, visiting the sick, and visitation in the home, as well as others.
 Then we asked them how many hours the pastor should spend on each one.
 The results were amazing.
 Most everyone said the pastor should spend most of his time in sermon preparation and teaching/preaching, but they thought he should spend only about 10 hours per week doing this.
 That told us that the leaders of this church did not really believe the duties of the pastor was to teach and preach.
 If they did, the number of hours should have been at least double.
-For an additional article dealing with the dutires of a pastor, the selection of a pastor, and for a copy of the above mentioned questionnaire please read “Thoughts On Selecting A Pastor.”
+For an additional article dealing with the duties of a pastor, the selection of a pastor, and for a copy of the above mentioned questionnaire please read “Thoughts On Selecting A Pastor.”
 Another important article is “A Call: Teach The Bible.”

 Many Christians believe the pastor should be an administrator for the church.
 They fail to realize that God did not give every pastor the spiritual gift of administration.
 It is common for churches to seek a pastor who is a great people person, an excellent administrator for the church, and an effective counselor, as well as a great preacher.
 But ten hours a week for sermon preparation and teaching/preaching is not enough.
 In fact, this church had missed the emphasis of the following two passages.

 And the twelve summoned the congregation of the disciples and said, “It is not desirable for us to neglect the word of God in order to serve tables.
 But select from among you, brethren, seven men of good reputation, full of the Spirit and of wisdom, whom we may put in charge of this task.
 But we will devote ourselves to prayer, and to the ministry of the word.”
-(NASB) Acts 6:2-4
+Acts 6:2-4 (NASB)

 Let the elders who rule well be considered worthy of double honor, especially those who work hard at preaching and teaching.
-(NASB) 1 Timothy 5:17
+1 Timothy 5:17 (NASB)

 In the first passage the apostles were being asked to do some church administration – to care for some widows.
 Now that is an important and loving ministry.
 But they responded by saying that this was not the most important priority for them.
 I am sure some in that church thought they were unloving and uncaring to these widows.
 But their greatest priority – greatest expression of love – was to be in prayer for them and to teach and preach the Word to them.